-Rental scammers use several different methods to accomplish their schemes.
-One common technique is to steal a legitimate rental listing or ad, change the contact information, and place the altered ad on another site.
-One more common scam is to run ads for rentals that don’t exist or that aren’t for rent.
-They most often include beautiful pictures and a too-good-to-be-true rental rate to get you to respond.
+Rental scammers use several different methods to carry out their schemes.
+One common method is stealing a legitimate rental listing or ads, changing contact information, and placing the altered ad on another site.
+One more common scam is running ads for rentals that don’t exist or aren’t for rent.
+They frequently contain beautiful pictures and a too-good-to-be-true rental rate to get you to respond.
 Don’t be deceived.
 If the photo in the ad has an MLS watermark on it, for example, chances are that the listing is fake.

 Spotting these scams isn’t always easy, but there are things that you can watch for.
 The first red flag is generally the rental price.
-If it seems too low for the local market, it’s probably a scam.
-One other clue is in the rental listing itself.
-Rental scammers typically come from outside the United States and may post ads with poor grammar, odd wording, or other unusual features.
+If it seems a little too good for the local market, it’s probably a scam.
+Another clue is in the rental listing itself.
+Rental scammers from outside the United States may post ads with poor grammar, odd wording, or other unusual features.
 If you see an advertisement like that, it’s better to avoid it.

-If you do contact a rental listing ad that looks as if it is legitimate, that is when you could perhaps encounter a few more warning signs.
-Scammers will, now and then, ask you to wire them money for a security deposit, application fee, or first month’s rent.
-They may also seem reluctant to show you the property or make odd excuses about why they can’t show you the property or claim to be out of the country.
-One big red flag is if they want you to make arrangements through an “agent” or someone who is not a professional Acworth property manager.
+If you do contact an ad that seems acceptable, scammers occasionally ask you to wire them money for a security deposit, application fee, or first month’s rent.
+They may also seem reluctant to show you the property or make odd excuses about why they can’t show it.
+They may even claim to be out of the country.
+One big red flag is if they want you to make arrangements through a relative or an “agent,” someone who is not a professional Acworth property manager.
 All of these are common strategies of rental listing scammers, and so, if you encounter one or more, it’s best to move on.

-- First, dig a little deeper into the owner or the listing.
-Do an internet search on both.
-If you find the same ad with different contact information, it’s most probably a scam.
+- First, do some research on the owner or the listing.
+At the very least, do an internet search on both.
+If you find the same ad with different contact or rental rate information, it’s most likely a scam.

-- Be cautious not to give out your personal information, such as your Social Security number, until you are confident that they are who they say they are.
+- Be careful not to give out your personal information, such as your Social Security number, until you are confident that they are who they say they are.

-- Likewise, make sure that you have a signed lease before sending any money to the owner or landlord.
+- Also, ensure that you have a signed lease before sending any money to the owner or landlord.